diegofrasal/ncImpute/README.md

 For users with ```Mac OS X 10.4``` and higher, you must first make sure you have an updated version of [GNU Fortran](https://cran.r-project.org/bin/macosx/tools/) properly installed. <a href="https://cran.r-project.org/bin/macosx/tools/">GNU Fortran</a> <a href="http://example.com">http://example.com</a>

 A series of worked examples follow below.
-More documentation to come. <a href="http://example.com" target="_blank"></a>
+More documentation to come.

 ```
 library(ncImpute)